Troubleshooting Guide

 autospec implement (continues with remaining tasks)

-Blocked tasks are better suited for interactive Claude sessions, not automated retries.
+Blocked tasks are better suited for interactive agent sessions, not automated retries.
 The blocking often requires back-and-forth dialogue, human judgment or clarification, and manual fixes or environment changes.

 Commands for managing blocked tasks